Incorporating data drift to perform survival analysis on credit risk: Data and Experimental Settings

+It is not necessary to make the train and test folds deliberately different in temporal distribution for this specific purpose.
+A train-on-early-periods and test-on-later-periods design answers a different question: how well a model extrapolates from one calendar regime to a later regime.
+Such an out-of-time design is valuable for external validation, but it also introduces additional confounding from cohort composition, vintage effects, macroeconomic conditions, censoring patterns, and the distribution of available landmark ages.
+These factors make it harder to isolate the effect of the simulated drift shape itself.
+By contrast, grouped CV keeps the simulated drift environment, landmark construction, prediction horizon, and target definition comparable across models, leading performance differences to mainly reflect the modelling mechanisms rather than a particular temporal split.

+Accordingly, the present protocol should be considered as a grouped out-of-loan validation under controlled non-stationary scenarios.
+It evaluates whether each model generalises to unseen loans that evolve under the same designed drift process.

+The same folds are used for all models to ensure comparability.
+Evaluation metrics are computed at the fold level and then aggregated by reporting the mean and standard deviation (SD) across folds.
 Given that Freddie Mac loan datasets are class-imbalanced, we choose the area under the receiver operating characteristic curve (AUC) to assess the discrimination of model performance.
 Calibration is measured by the Brier score, which captures the mean squared error between predicted probabilities and observed outcomes.
 F1 score represents models' quality of detecting positive-class samples.